RJPearson94/terraform-provider-twilio/docs/data-sources/phone_number_available_mobile_numbers.md

 A `capability` block supports the following:

 - `fax` - Whether the phone number supports fax
+!> the `fax` attribute has been deprecated and will be removed in future version

 - `sms` - Whether the phone number supports SMS
 - `mms` - Whether the phone number supports MMS
 - `voice` - Whether the phone number supports voice